 Family Physicians can provide direct counselling in a professional, supportive atmosphere and this has a major impact on the infant feeding decisions of families.
 Because family physicians have an extended relationship with their patients before pregnancy, during pregnancy and in the postpartum, they have many opportunities to support, educate and encourage breastfeeding.

-View/download the Physician’s Toolkit Breastfeeding Quick Reference Guide (updated January 2020) here.
+View/download the here: Physician’s Toolkit Breastfeeding Quick Reference Guide (updated April 2022).

 Healthy Babies Healthy Children Program